tomesink/obsidian/10 Projects/11 Now/Design System.md

 Use bright colors, not pastel colors.

 Use primary button style for the most important or main CTA.
+Primary button is the main action.
 If there are multiple actions on the screen, use secondary button style.
+Secondary buttons are non-critical actions.

 Always use tokens, semantic naming, component naming.